Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

 This section describes the very first steps that need to be performed on a pristine macOS Mojave installation (e.g. after creating a Mac instance on MacStadium).
-Skip them and go directly to the next section if the biocbuild account was created by someone else and if the devteam member public keys were already installed.
+Skip them and go directly to the next section if the biocbuild account was created by someone else and if the core team member public keys were already installed.

 Everything in this section must be done **from the administrator account** (the only account that should exist on the machine at this point).